Dajtbaeva/SHED-Angular-Project/README.md

     <li>
       <a href="#initiating">Initiating</a>
     </li>
-    <li><a href="#contact">Contact Us</a></li>
+    <li><a href="#contact">Contacts</a></li>
 </ol>

 ## Project overview

-The main goal of our project is to create a platform for the organization and management of schedules and events in any educational centers, small specialized schools or educational institutions.
+The main goal of this project is to create a platform for organization and management of schedules and events in any educational centers, small specialized schools or educational institutions.

-We also observed common problem in many students, that students could not find free rooms to study due to absence of study rooms in our university.
+It was observed common problem that students could not find free rooms to study due to absence of study rooms in our university.

-Our project for managing university and educational centers' rooms would be a comprehensive system designed to help academic institutions manage their facilities effectively.
+This project for managing university and educational centers' rooms would be a comprehensive system designed to help academic institutions manage their facilities effectively.

 The system would provide features such as room booking, scheduling, and availability tracking.